Initial teacher education update 24 April 2018

 Mark referenced the difficult recruitment year for physics trainees and compared the current position to the figures for biology and chemistry.

 What makes a good physics teacher? – James de Winter (University of Cambridge):

-Undergraduates in the 2nd or 3rd year of their physics degree undertake a five-week placement in a school with support and funding.
+Undergraduates in the second or third year of their physics degree undertake a five-week placement in a school with support and funding.
 The programme helps to gives students a holistic view of teaching as a career.
-Teachers who took part in the Teach Physics Internship programme can access the Trust’s Early Career Teacher Development Programme.
+Teachers who have taken part in the internship programme can access the Trust’s Early Career Teacher Development Programme.

 Lydia provided an update on the current ITT recruitment cycle and the DfE’s priorities around recruitment and retention.